 (b) if the co-operative is a deposit taking co-operative, the co-operative may apply the amount as a deposit by the former member with the co-operative, subject to the requirements of section 128 as to interest on the deposit;

-(c) the co-operative may issue debentures or co-operative capital units to the former member in satisfaction of the amount.
+(c) the co-operative may issue debentures or CCUs to the former member in satisfaction of the amount.

 (3) If the balance sheet of the co-operative last issued before the resignation or expulsion of a member of the co-operative disclosed a loss or deficiency or a significant change in the financial position or prospects of the co-operative is subsequently reported prior to the resignation or expulsion, the paid up value of the member’s shares may, for the purposes of calculating the repayable amount, be reduced as described in subsection (4).